RunestoneInteractive/pythonds/_sources/Graphs/BuildingtheWordLadderGraph.rst

 every other.
 When we compare we are looking to see how many letters are different.
 If the two words in question are different by only one letter, we can create an edge between them in the graph.
-For a small set of words that approach would work fine; however let’s suppose we have a list of 5,110 words.
+For a small set of words that approach would work fine; however, let’s suppose we have a list of 5,110 words.
 Roughly speaking, comparing one word to every other word on the list is an :math:`O(n^2)` algorithm.
 For 5,110 words, :math:`n^2` is more than 26 million comparisons.

-We can do much better by using the following approach.
-Suppose that we have a huge number of buckets, each of them with a four-letter word on the outside, except that one of the letters in the label has been replaced by an underscore.
-For example, consider :ref:`Figure 2 <fig_wordbucket>`, we might have a bucket labeled “pop\_.”
-As we process each word in our list we compare the word with each bucket, using the ‘\_’ as a wildcard, so both “pope” and “pops” would match “pop\_.”
-Every time we find a matching bucket, we put our word in that bucket.
-Once we have all the words in the appropriate buckets we know that all the words in the bucket must be connected.
+We can do much better by using the approach shown in :ref:`Figure 2 <fig_wordbucket>`.
+Suppose that we have a number of buckets, each labeled with a four-letter word, except that one of the letters on the label has been replaced by an underscore.
+As we process a list of words, we compare each word with each bucket using the underscore (\_) as a wildcard.
+Every time we find a matching bucket we put the word in that bucket, so that both POPE and POPS would both go into the POP\_ bucket.
+Once we have all the words in the appropriate buckets, we know that all the words in each bucket must be connected.

 .. _fig_wordbucket:

 .. figure:: Figures/wordbuckets.png
    :align: center

-   Figure 2: Word Buckets for Words That are Different by One Letter
+   Figure 2: Word Buckets for Words That Differ by One Letter

 In Python, we can implement the scheme we have just described by using a dictionary.
 The labels on the buckets we have just described are the keys in our dictionary.
-The value stored for that key is a list of words.
-Once we have the dictionary built we can create the graph.
+The value stored for each key is a list of words.
+Once we have the dictionary built, we can create the graph.
 We start our graph by creating a vertex for each word in the graph.
 Then we create edges between all the vertices we find for words found under the same key in the dictionary. :ref:`Listing 1 <lst_wordbucket1>` shows the Python